joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 I love this graph of our lines of ERB over time since our first commit.
 That is quite a curve!

 I think it's important to share this kind of context as it can frame why we make the decisions that we do.

-## How I think about accessibility

-Anyways, back to the script.

-TODO images from https://dev.to/lupitalee/what-is-web-accessibility-2jch, split up into four slides

-TODO Explain these images.
-For example, you might have been situationally disabled carrying a stack of pizza boxes into a building today, unable to use your hands to open the door.

-I was temporarily disabled when I couldn't complete CAPTCHAs due to being panicked in the trauma of the fire.

-There are various guidelines and standards for accessibility, such as WCAG, Section 508, APG, and others.
-Not all of them agree with each other!

-In practice, for the work we do, accessibility means making our applications work with assistive technology.
-While I won't go into much detail here, we mainly focus on screen readers, tools that read the screen out loud via keyboard control.

-And while I can't go into almost any detail, this wouldn't be a talk about accessibility without mentioning that _not_ having an accessible application is a legal risk, and often a significant one.

 ### GitHub history 101